Magical Town of TULUM

 This city and commercial port was erected around 1200, although it reached its peak two centuries later.
 Under the rule of the Itzaes, it was a prestigious center for rich merchants and also an important port, since the lords of Chichen Itzá left from there on trips that reached Honduras to promote coastal trade that developed navigation, the opening of routes of communication, the creation and expansion of markets and the invention of currency or barter.

-Oriental Coast Style
+Oriental Coast Style of TULUM

 Tulum is the best and best known example of the Oriental Coast Style, the name by which the architectural type of the Mayan buildings built on the north coast of Quintana Roo between 1200 and 1550 of our era is designated.
 Its structures, in particular the Castle and the Temple of the Frescoes, stand out for their good conservation and for the high quality of the wall paintings.